SierraSoftworks/tailon/README.md

 #### Access Control with Tailscale ACLs

-You can use Tailscale's Access Control Lists (ACLs) to restrict who can access your tail-on service.
+You can use Tailscale's Access Control Lists (ACLs) to restrict who can access your tailon service.
 This provides fine-grained control over which users or devices can manage your applications:

 ```json
 {